 Jim obtained his degree in Criminal Justice from Sam Houston State University in 1976.

-Senior Associate - Marketing and Technical Assistance
+Associate for Marketing and Technical Assistance

-Senior Associate -- Technical Assistance and Client RelationsMike@melbrown.org
+Associate for Technical Assistance and Client RelationsMike@melbrown.org

 Mike Griffiths brings to the MBA team a strong background in the juvenile justice arena.
 Not only has he served as Executive Director of the Texas Juvenile Justice Department (TJJD), but also as director of the Dallas County Juvenile Department (DCJD).
 He assumed the position at a time when the average tenure of a Director of that department was less than two years.
 With a quiet leadership style, a depth of experience and significant knowledge of the field of probation, Griffiths led the department for approximately 15 years.